Tour two continents in two and a half weeks!

 Trade the winter blues for the Mediterranean sun and sea this January!
-Study the history of Islamic civilization in Europe and experience the vibrant diversity of two continents, three countries, and 10 cities.
-This program is more than your typical study abroad experience, offering you a unique lens to compare and contrast France, Morocco, and Spain.
+Study the history of Islamic civilization in Europe and experience the vibrant diversity of 10 cities, three countries, and two continents.
+This program is more than your typical study abroad experience – it offers you a unique lens to compare and contrast France, Morocco, and Spain.
 Come away with an enhanced perspective of these cultures and your own.
 The program offers several courses in a variety of subjects, so you can choose the one that works best for you.

-- Chance to visit three countries and seven cities in just 17 days
+- Curated experience across three countries and 10 cities in just 17 days

 - Learn a variety of subjects with world-renowned lecturers